mitya/car-charts/readme.md

   — Specification database contains more than a 1 000 models with more than 10 000 bodytype/engine variations.
 The database includes the majority of car models sold in Europe in recent years.
   — Compare by more than 25 parameters, using metric, UK or US unit system.
   — App works offline, no internet connection required.
-  — Use iPhone for adhoc comparsions or iPad for large comparsions with tons of models.
+  — Use iPhone for adhoc comparisons or iPad for large comparisons with tons of models.

 ### Links